powerjg/learning_gem5/part1/gem5_stats.rst

 There may be multiple of these in a single file if there are multiple statistic dumps during the gem5 execution.
 This is common for long running applications, or when restoring from checkpoints.

-Each statistic has a name (first column), a value (second column), and a description (last column preceeded by `#`).
+Each statistic has a name (first column), a value (second column), and a description (last column preceded by `#`).

-Most of the statistics are self explainitory from their descriptions.
+Most of the statistics are self explanatory from their descriptions.
 A couple of important statistics are ``sim_seconds`` which is the total simulated time for the simulation, ``sim_insts`` which is the number of instructions committed by the CPU, and ``host_inst_rate`` which tells you the performance of gem5.

 Next, the SimObjects' statistics are printed.